riceissa/issarice.com/pages/resources-for-the-university-of-washington.md

 ---
 title: Resources for the University of Washington
 description: resources that may be of use to present and future students at the University of Washington
-tags: uw, college, links, cs, math, chemistry, physics, astronomy, atmospheric sciences, networking, research
+tags: university-of-washington, school, links, computer-science, math, chemistry, physics, astronomy, atmospheric-sciences, networking, research, self-improvement
 author:
 creation-date: 2014-09-13
 last-major-revision-date: 2014-09-13